f3d-app/f3d/doc/user/COMMANDS.md

 `print_scene_info`: A specific command to print information about the scene, No argument.

+`print_coloring_info`: A specific command to print information about coloring settings, No argument.

+`print_mesh_info`: A specific command to print information from the mesh importer, No argument.

+`print_options_info`: A specific command to print configuration options that have a value, No argument.

 `set_camera front/top/right/isometric`: A specific command to position the camera in the specified location relative to the model.
 Supports `front`, `top`, `right`, `isometric` arguments. eg: `set_camera top`.